 On foot, this journey would take a few days, but luckily a new cable car system now allows visitors to reach the top in just 15 minutes, making this a perfect activity to combine with a visit to the falls, if you’re feeling lost for things to do while trekking Sapa.

 The wind tousled our hair as we zoomed past the traffic and never-ending construction of Sapa town.
 Our first stop, the Silver Waterfall, was located just 12 kms (7.5 miles) outside of Sapa town.
 The waterfall was seen from the road, but we took the time to hike up the stairs to the top.

-Her traditional clothing, a pair of black long shorts, a simple button-down shirt and tennis shoes made us wonder how well equipped she was for our 2 days of hiking.
-We started our Sapa trekking just outside of town, making our way down the muddy trail into the rice paddies.
-We crossed rivers, passed by water buffaloes, and despite our expectations, came across no more than 5 other tourists along the way.
+Her traditional clothing, a pair of long black shorts, a simple button-down shirt, and tennis shoes, made us wonder how well-equipped she was for our 2 days of hiking.
+We started our Sapa trekking just outside of town, making our way down the muddy trail into the rice terraces.
+We crossed rivers, passed by water buffaloes, and, despite our expectations, came across no more than 5 other tourists along the way.

 The trek was long (we walked close to 20km that day), although not very difficult, with an occasional steep muddy patch.
 Along the way, Vanh shared stories about herself, her family, and her upbringing in the Hmong community, drawing us into her life story one detail at a time.

 By the time we arrived at her mother’s home in Ta Van, we felt like we knew her whole family, which enriched our Sapa homestay experience.
 Her mother was a weaver and an artist known in the local community for her beautiful hemp textiles.

 Her weaving and painting studio, which also served as a classroom and a shop, was located next to the main house.
 The door is always open to tour groups or individual travelers looking to learn more about the Hmong textile traditions, which could likely fill a Sapa blog all on its own.